Perris–Downtown station

-Perris–Downtown, also known as the Perris Station Transit Center, is a transport hub in Perris, California, that opened on January 11, 2010, with an eight-bay bus platform used by the Riverside Transit Agency.
-Train service to the station began on June 6, 2016, with the Perris Valley Line extension of the Metrolink commuter rail system.
+Perris–Downtown station, (also known as Perris Transit Center and Downtown Perris station), is a transit center in Perris, California, that opened on January 11, 2010, with an eight-bay bus platform used by the Riverside Transit Agency.
+Train service to the station began on June 6, 2016, with the 91/Perris Valley Line extension of the Metrolink commuter rail system.
 It is located near the historic Perris Depot.